 Discussions help us develop our viewpoints.
 It exposes us to different viewpoints and gives us practice at addressing objections or concerns and honing a message to make it more understandable.
 Effective messages are often carved from such discussions.
 And, it helps us find out when we’re wrong about something.

-Also, feel free to comment with your own tips.
+Feel free to comment with your own tips.

 Overall Discussion Tips